nonhuman-work/nonhuman-work/README.md

 # nonhuman.work

-This organization is a generic placeholder identity for commits created by AI agents.
+This is a generic placeholder identity for commits created by AI agents.

 Use it to clearly mark AI-assisted changes in Git history and make them easy to spot in GitHub UI.